 - Serve Sheemer Jhal hot with steamed rice.

-You can substitute mustard oil with other oil however, that will not give the distinct flavor to the dish.
+- You can substitute mustard oil with other oil however, that will not give a distinct flavor to the dish.

-Instead of making and using mustard paste you can use mustard powder and also Kasundi to make this dish.
+- Instead of making and using the mustard paste, you can use mustard powder and also Kasundi to make this dish.

 Have you tried the Sheemer Jhal recipe from Debjanir Rannaghar!